Netzpolitik.org

 netzpolitik.org is a German language news website on digital rights and digital culture.
 Among other topics, it covers mass surveillance, open source software, data protection and privacy and net neutrality.
-The blog was founded in 2002 by Markus Beckedahl, who still leads the project today, supported by more than 30 other contributors.
+The blog was founded in 2002 by Markus Beckedahl, who led the project until July 2022 and still works on the project today, supported by more than 30 other contributors.
+Since August 2022, netzpolitik.org is led by two Co-Editors-in-Chief Anna Biselli and Daniel Leisegang.

 Treason investigation 2015

 In Spring 2015, netzpolitik.org leaked internal government documents which detailed the proposed surveillance expansion of social networks by the Federal Office for the Protection of the Constitution, an intelligence agency, by producing two articles, first in February 2015 and then in April 2015.